Conforms with the guiding principles of Eco-Friendly Landscaping

 perfect solution.
 It can be left unmoved for a natural, meadow-like

-• Strategically positioned “rain chains” bring the soothing sound of
+appearance. - Strategically positioned “rain chains” bring the soothing sound of

-• A back yard patio provides a casual, shady retreat, which includes
+trickling water into the garden. - A back yard patio provides a casual, shady retreat, which includes

 an overhead shade structure and permeable plum-colored pea